SmokinCaterpillar/pypet/doc/source/tutorial.rst

                       )

-The environment has created a new trajectory container for us:
+The environment provides a new trajectory container for us:

 .. code-block::python